 The Huangjisoo Pure Perfect Cleansing Oil has a three year shelf life and must be used within 12 months of opening.

 Firstly, to the packaging.
 The plastic bottle resembles the other cleansers from this brand in shape, however, the total transparency allows the oil to be the star from the onset.
 A beautiful yellow colour radiates through the surface.
 The bottle incorporates a protective clip that sits under the pump head to prevent unintentional discharge, however, I found that this was a little cumbersome to use, and besides, I don’t think anything makes this bottle particularly travel friendly.
 I always prefer balms for portability.
-There is a warning to keep the product away from direct light so perhaps a tinted plastic would have been a more practical storage solution to reduce the risk of product degradation.
+There is a warning to keep the product away from direct light so perhaps an opaque or at least tinted plastic would have been a more practical storage solution to reduce the risk of product degradation.
 Nonetheless, I usually keep my oils in a cabinet so this didn’t impact me in any way.

 The Huangjisoo Pure Perfect Cleansing Oil comprises 99.5% natural, organic ingredients and has received EWG verified authentication which rates it highly, all components returning a safe green grading.
 As such, it is suitable for all skin types, although those sensitive to essential oils should note the presence of Bitter Orange.
 The cleanser has a light scent imparted by this inclusion.
-It is neither offensive nor pleasant for me.
+It’s neither offensive nor pleasant for me.
 I think Orange Oil was necessary to disturb its near cooking oil type of smell.

 I used this continuously for several weeks as my first step cleanser in my evening routine, to remove sunscreen, makeup and general impurities.
-I like to apply around 4 pumps on dry hands and massage it into all parts of my face including lips and eyes for a couple of minutes.
+I like to apply around 4 pumps on dry hands and massage it into all parts of my face including lips and eyes for several minutes.
 It has a lovely silky texture that allows it to glide effortlessly, delivering satisfying application.
 Once makeup is sufficiently dislodged and pores given a thorough clean, I emulsify the formula with warm water, rinsing my face until completely clean.
 After patting dry, skin looks and feels clean without any sense of tightness.

 The highly emollient oils in this cleanser ensure that the moisture barrier is supported during the cleansing process.
 They encourage it to remain intact and promote repair as needed, so an ideal choice for dry, compromised or sensitive skin.
 Furthermore, there is no cloudy vision resulting from using this on the eyes which can sometimes be the case with oils and particularly balms.
 In fact, the product is rinsed off thoroughly without any greasy or oily residue.